Report: Phil Jackson ‘Involved’ in Lakers’ Coaching Search

 Phil Jackson ‘Significantly Involved’ in Lakers’ Coaching Search, per Report

-Since the Lakers fired head Frank Vogel three weeks ago, the team’s front office has embarked on an extensive search to find it’s next head coach.
+Since the Lakers fired head Frank Vogel three weeks ago, the team’s front office has embarked on an extensive search to find its next head coach.

 As names float around like Bucks assistant Darvin Ham, ESPN analyst Mark Jackson, Michigan’s Juwan Howard and others, a familiar face is helping with the team’s efforts to land the next coach.